Best Semiconductor Stocks to Watch UK

 One thing to keep in mind is that a combative US and China relationship could negatively affect this industry.
 According to Statista, over the past thirty years, US semiconductor production has decreased by about 50%.
 As of today, roughly 75% of semiconductor chip fabrication capacity resides in China, Taiwan, Japan, and South Korea, combined.
 Therefore, a non-combative US/China relationship is important to keeping these East Asia supply chains open to meet the strong US demand for these semiconductors.

-What to Consider Before Investing in Semiconductor Stocks
+What to Factor In Before Investing in Semiconductor Stocks

-There are a number of financial metrics to consider before purchasing your semiconductor stocks:
+There are a number of financial metrics to look into before purchasing your semiconductor stocks:

-Users should look at the company’s market capitalization (market cap).
+Users may want to look at the company’s market capitalization (market cap).
 This metric can be used to gauge the relative size of one company versus another company.
 Basically, it represents how much money the company is worth.
-Are you interested in a newer company that has a smaller market cap or a more established company that has a larger market cap?
-Typically, smaller cap semiconductor stocks like Cml Microsystems or Oxford Instruments have more of an upside.
-But this upside also comes with a greater amount of risk.
+Are you interested in a newer company that has a smaller market cap or a more established company that has a larger market cap.
+Depending on your preferences, you should make a well-informed investment decision.

 Profit or gross margins are also important.
 Revenue growth is important but these revenues need to drive profits so as to create an attractive net income or earnings.
 Gross margins represent the difference between revenue derived from sales minus the costs to incur those sales.